microsoft/atlas-design/site/src/atomics/flex.md

 The flex-drection property sets the main axis and direction of items within a flexbox container.
 The default flex direction is `row`, which places items in a line in the same way as the text direction on the main axis.

-- `row-reverse`: items are placed in opposite way as the text direction.
+- `flex-direction-row-reverse`: items are placed in opposite way as the text direction.
-- `column`: items are stacked in same way as the text direction on the cross axis.
+- `flex-direction-column`: items are stacked in same way as the text direction on the cross axis.
-- `column-reverse`: items are stacked in opposite way as the text direction on the cross axis.
+- `flex-direction-column-reverse`: items are stacked in opposite way as the text direction on the cross axis.

 ```html
 <div class="display-flex border border-bottom-none">